Freedom Through Fetters

 Healthy limitation requires continuous calibration.
 Excessive looseness permits energy dissipation; excessive tightness produces rigidity and eventual fracture.
 The optimal degree of Beschränkung varies by individual, domain, and circumstance, requiring judgment rather than formula.

 The athlete who over-trains destroys the body through injury; the one who under-trains fails to develop capacity.
 The writer who over-edits loses spontaneity and voice; the one who under-edits produces sloppy work.
-The investor who over-concentrates risks catastrophic loss from single failures; the one who over-diversifies achieves mediocre returns that fail to compound meaningfully.
+The investor who over-concentrates risks catastrophic loss; the one who over-diversifies achieves mediocre returns.

 Goethe's metaphor of nature and art suggests the solution: discipline must ultimately serve life, not suppress it.
 The limitation—the law—creates conditions in which nature can "freely glow in the heart again."
 The constraint is not the end but the means.
 When means become ends, the system has failed.